sifxtreme/gist-notes/README.md

 Also on every file change, a master index file will be uploaded/updated.
 This has a link to all your other uploaded gists (through this app).

+If you have an existing folder structure that matches the above and want to sync them up you will have run something like `GistNotes::Uploader.new.first_time_upload`.

 Usage

 ```